 Repeat the command at the end of generation 2:

 Example output (abridged to show the objects that use the most space):

 79124228 26648 9314256 System.Object 035f0384 25668 11601936 Toolkit.TlkPosition 79103b6c 296770 13057880 System.Threading.ReaderWriterLock 7a747ad4 708730 14174600 System.Collections.Specialized.HybridDictionary 7a747c78 786497 15729940 System.Collections.Specialized.ListDictionary+DictionaryNode 7a747bac 700298 19608344 System.Collections.Specialized.ListDictionary 00155f80 13806 34007212 Free 035f0ee4 89187 38885532 Toolkit.TlkOrder 00fcae40 6193 44911636 WaveBasedStrategy.Tick_Snap 791242ec 32370 82359768 System.Collections.Hashtable+bucket 790fa3e0 2440020 111341808 System.String Total 6417525 objects

-Correlate the % Time in GC memory performance counter value with the process time.
+% Time in GCmemory performance counter value with the process time.

-If the % Time in GC value spikes at the same time as process time, garbage collection is causing a high CPU usage.
+% Time in GCvalue spikes at the same time as process time, garbage collection is causing a high CPU usage.
 Otherwise, profile the application to find where the high usage is occurring.